John-Kingham/codecademy-project-recommendation-software/README.md

 3. Show the options as a numbered list and ask the user to choose an option, or zero to try again.
 4. Once the user chooses a music category, they'll be shown a list of popular (fictional) albums from that category.
 5. To improve the user experience, the program will include input validation and easy ways to choose other categories or quit.

+## Autocomplete
+- This turned out to be a one-liner using "sub_string in string" and a list comprehension.

+## Category retrieval
+- To do